Longue durée: Approach

 Jean-François Bayart extended the concept to Africa.
 The systems of inequality and domination inherent in pre-colonial African societies have their own historical dynamics.
 Consequently, postcolonial national constructions cannot be understood from the sole point of view of their relations with the Western powers and their position in the world economy, Bayart argued.
-African states must therefore be analyzed in their historicity, which implies analyzing the power relations within contemporary African societies - in particular the role played by the dominant class in its societies, so as to update all the parameters. that influence the present and the future of these States, he posited.
+African states must therefore be analyzed in their historicity, which implies analyzing the power relations within contemporary African societies - in particular the role played by the dominant class in its societies, so as to update all the parameters that influence the present and the future of these States, he posited.

+In her work A Landscape of War: Ecologies of Resistance and Survival in South Lebanon, Munira Khayyat applies the concept to South Lebanon.
+According to Khayyat, resistant ecologies have developed in the region.
+This term describes adaptation and survival strategies of the population, nature, and animals to the long-lasting effects of multiple wars which, she argues, should not be seen as isolated conflicts but as a prologued persistent condition - the longue durée.